Ohio License Plate Lookup

 • Public owned license plates

-Titling your license plates in Ohio
+Titling your License Plates in Ohio

 As a title applicant, you need to fill out a form by following the instructions on the form.
 You are also required to comply with the requirements to be able to qualify for titling.
 All forms are to be sent to the Ohio Title office.
 It is important to note that titling a new car has different regulations from titling used vehicles.
 When submitting your titling application, you need to have the taxes and fees ready.
 Submitting your titling application later than within the required timeline will attract penalty fees.